EricThomson/yacare/readme.md

 ## to do
 for plot_registration:
+- documentation is meh
-- fix plot_registration so it can take rgb colors too.
+- fix so it can take rgb colors too